 City of Hartselle Funding Agreement - As part of the issuance of 2010 Warrants by the City of Hartselle used for school construction the repayment of which is supported by a special tax levied by the City for this purpose, the Board agreed to pay \$25,000 per month to the City for the duration of the 2010 Warrants.
 In June of 2018, the City of Hartselle participated in the refunding of the 2010 Warrants.
-However, this refunding did not change in terms of payments to the City of Hartselle by the Board.
+However, this refunding did not change terms of payments to the City of Hartselle by the Board.

 Special Tax Warrants 2018 - The Board has issued Special Tax School Warrants dated May 1, 2018.
 The proceeds are being used for several improvement projects.
 The payments will be supported with the 4.0 mill district tax.
+The Board used funds provided by PSCA to retire these warrants on December 1, 2020.